WATCH NOW: Abortion rights demonstration draws crowd to Downtown Kenosha

 Pamela Bujanovich, of Paddock Lake, demonstrated in a red cloak and white bonnet as a handmaid from “The Handmaid’s Tale,” the dystopian novel by author Margaret Atwood.

-“This is the second or third protest I’ve worn this outfit to,” Bujanovich.
+“This is the second or third protest I’ve worn this outfit to,” Bujanovich said.
 “The threat of losing Roe v.
 Wade is what inspired me and my husband to come out today.”

 Bujanovich said she learned about the Supreme Court leak after receiving a call from a friend.